 How to Balance a Ceiling Fan ‐ Basic Steps

 First, make sure dirt hasn’t accumulated on the fan causing things to loosen and start to shake.
 Clean your fan using our How to Clean Your Ceiling Fan guide.
 You also want to check your blades to ensure none of them are uneven or warped.
 If your blades have begun to warp you will want to replace them.
 You can find most blades on our ceiling fan blade accessories page.
 Make sure your new blades are made by the same manufacturer as your ceiling fan.
 It is best for all ceiling fan blades to be at the same height from the ceiling.
 A single uneven blade could lead to an unbalanced fan.
 This could eventually cause damage to your fan.
 If these basic cures don't work, it’s time to get serious.
-Try our six foolproof steps.
+Learn how to balance a ceiling fan with these six foolproof steps.

 We used a Minka Aire Ceiling Fan for this video/these images.

 If wobbling persists, you may need a blade balancing kit to stabilize the ceiling fan.
-Below we show you how to use that kit.
+Learn how to balance a ceiling fan using a ceiling fan balancing kit.